qyumingdev/VRCDressHelper/README.md

 - Set Anchor override to spine.
 (If the body and clothes receive different light)

-- Option to attach a ParentConstraint component instead of moving the bones to a lower hierarchy.
+- Option to attach a ParentConstraint component instead of moving the bones to a child hierarchy.